Lee "Scratch" Perry: Early work

 Perry's musical career began in the late 1950s as a record seller for Clement Coxsone Dodd's sound system.
 As his sometimes turbulent relationship with Dodd developed, he found himself performing a variety of important tasks at Dodd's Studio One hit factory, going on to record nearly thirty songs for the label.
 Disagreements between the pair due to personality and financial conflicts led him to leave the studio and seek new musical outlets.
 He soon found a new home at Joe Gibbs's Amalgamated Records.

 Working with Gibbs, Perry continued his recording career but, once again, financial problems caused conflict.
+Perry broke ranks with Gibbs in 1968 and formed his own label, Upsetter Records.

+After leaving Gibbs, Perry attracted a core group of skilled session musicians who became the nucleus of the Upsetters, including pianist Gladstone Anderson, organist Winston Wright, bassist Clifton "Jackie" Jackson, and drummer Lloyd Adams.
+According to author Lloyd Bradley, Perry was able to attract musicians of this caliber less through money than through the creative freedom he offered, encouraging experimentation within the emerging reggae style and giving players greater latitude to develop arrangements and ideas.

-Perry broke ranks with Gibbs and formed his own label, Upsetter Records, in 1968.
-His first major single "People Funny Boy", which was an insult directed at Gibbs, sold well with 60,000 copies sold in Jamaica alone.
+His first major single "People Funny Boy", which was an insult directed at Gibbs, did well with 60,000 copies sold in Jamaica alone.
 It is notable for its innovative use of a sample (a crying baby) as well as a fast, chugging beat that would soon become identifiable as "reggae".
-Similarly his acrimonious 1967 single as Lee "King" Perry, "Run for Cover", was likewise aimed at Sir Coxsone.
+Similarly his acrimonious 1967 single as Lee "King" Perry, "Run for Cover", was aimed at Coxsone.

-From 1968 until 1972, he worked with his studio band the Upsetters.
+From 1968 until 1972, he worked with the Upsetters.
 During the 1970s, Perry released numerous recordings on a variety of record labels that he controlled, and many of his songs were popular in both Jamaica and the United Kingdom, where his instrumental "The Return of Django" was a top five hit in 1969.
-He soon became known for his innovative production techniques as well as his eccentric character.

-In 1970, Perry produced and released the Wailers track "Mr. Brown" (1970) with its unusual use of studio effects and eerie opening highlighting his unique approach to production.
+Although Perry did not yet have his own studio, Bradley notes that between 1968 and 1972 he produced a remarkable amount of music.

+During the early 1970s, Perry worked primarily at Randy's Recording Studio, producing recordings under his own name, with the Upsetters, and with singers including Dave Barker, Leo Graham and Junior Byles.
+According to music historian Lloyd Bradley, Perry's distinctive production style emerged between 1971 and 1974, characterized by slower rhythms, dense mixes and an unconventional approach to lyrics.